Association for Financial Markets in Europe

 10 Dec 2020

-Their ask — AFME requests flexible, proportionate implementation of new data transfer rules.
+Message — AFME requests flexible, proportionate implementation of new data transfer rules.
 They seek a three-year grace period for existing contracts, reduced audit burdens, and alignment with GDPR standards.
 The organization wants costs and liabilities left to commercial negotiation rather than mandated.1234

-How it helps them — This would reduce compliance costs and avoid expensive repapering of existing contracts.567
+Why — This would reduce compliance costs and avoid expensive repapering of existing contracts.567

-Who loses — Data subjects lose stronger oversight as audit requirements and notification thresholds are weakened.89
+Impact — Data subjects lose stronger oversight as audit requirements and notification thresholds are weakened.89

 Meeting with Mairead McGuinness (Commissioner)